 Post-September 2025: Everything changed.
 Reddit's "Community-First" algorithm update fundamentally improved ad performance.
 The platform now prioritizes engagement quality over volume, which rewards advertisers who create genuine value.

 2026 State: Reddit is now a core channel in our media mix for specific client types.
-The platform offers unique advantages that no other social network can match.
+The reddit advertising platform offers unique advantages that no other social network can match.

 Campaign Results Overview